Evolution of languages: South America

 With the rising prevalence of Spanish in newly independent Central and South American countries, many native languages entered decline.
 In the central highlands of Nicaragua, the Matagalpa language went extinct around 1875, while the Pacific slope Subtiaba language disappeared sometime after 1909.

-In Tierra del Fuego, the Ona language spoken by the Selk'nam people in Tierra del Fuego went into steep decline due to the Selk'nam genocide.
+In Tierra del Fuego, the Selkʼnam language spoken by the Selkʼnam people in Tierra del Fuego went into steep decline due to the Selkʼnam genocide.

 20th century

 Africa

-Although displaced to the south by Bantu languages much earlier in their history, many Khoisan languages remained widely spoken through the 19th and early 20th century by native people in southern Africa.
+Although displaced to the south by Bantu languages much earlier in their history, many other languages remained widely spoken through the 19th and early 20th century by native people in southern Africa.
 Nǁng, a member of the Tuu languages in South Africa exemplifies the decline of many Khoisan languages.
 Speakers of the language were acculturated to Nama or Afrikaans when speakers moved into towns in the 1930s.
 The language was then declared extinct and the last people in its community were evicted from Kalahari Gemsbok National Park in 1973.
 Linguists later discovered 101-year old Elsie Vaalboi and 25 others that could still speak the language in the late 1990s.

-The Kwadi language, a click language in southwest Angola went extinct at some point in the 1950s.
+The Kwadi language, a click language in southwest Angola, went extinct at some point in the 1950s.